Child marriage: Religion, culture and civil law

 Although the general marriageable age is 18 in the majority of countries, most jurisdictions allow for exceptions for underage youth with parental and/or judicial consent.
 Such laws are neither limited to developing countries, nor a state's religion.
 In some countries, a religious marriage by itself has legal validity, while in others it does not, as civil marriage is obligatory.
 For Catholics incorporated into the Latin Church, the 1983 Code of Canon Law sets the minimum age for a valid marriage at 16 for males and 14 for females.
 In 2015, Spain raised its minimum marriageable age to 18 (16 with court consent) from the previous 14.
 In Mexico, marriage under 18 is allowed with parental consent, from age 14 for girls and age 16 for boys.
 In Ukraine, in 2012, the Family Code was amended to equalize the marriageable age for girls and boys to 18, with courts being allowed to grant permission to marry from 16 years of age if it is established that the marriage is in the best interest of the youth.

 Many states in the US permit child marriages with the court's permission.
 Since 2015, the minimum marriageable age throughout Canada is 16.
 In Canada, the age of majority is set by province/territory at 18 or 19, so minors under this age have additional restrictions (i.e. parental and court consent).
 Under the Criminal Code, Art.
 293.2 Marriage under the age of 16 years reads: "Everyone who celebrates, aids or participates in a marriage rite or ceremony knowing that one of the persons being married is under the age of 16 years is guilty of an indictable offense and liable to imprisonment for a term not exceeding five years."
 The Civil Marriage Act also states: "2.2 No person who is under the age of 16 years may contract marriage."
-In the UK, marriage is allowed for 16–17 years old with parental consent in England and Wales as well as in Northern Ireland, and even without parental consent in Scotland.
+In the UK, marriage was allowed for 16–17 years old with parental consent in England and Wales until banned by the Marriage and Civil Partnership (Minimum Age) Act 2022 and is still allowed in Northern Ireland, and even without parental consent in Scotland.
 However, a marriage of a person under 16 is void under the Matrimonial Causes Act 1973.
 The United Nations Population Fund stated the following: